Commit-Boost/commit-boost-client/docs/docs/get_started/running/docker.md

 ```bash
 commit-boost init --config cb-config.toml
 ```
+The optional `-o`/`--output` flag sets where the files are written (default: the current directory).

 This will create two files:
 - `cb.docker-compose.yml` which contains the full setup of the Commit-Boost services.
-- `.cb.env` with local env variables, including JWTs for modules, only created if the Signer Service is enabled.
+- `.cb.env` with local env variables, including JWTs for modules, only created if the Signer service is enabled.

 ## Start